How to Delete All Emails in Gmail (2025 Fast Method)

 - Gmail will confirm that all conversations are now selected

-Step 4: Delete Everything
+Step 4: Delete everything

 - Click the trash can icon in the toolbar